 “I heard about the competition from a friend who was thinking about applying.
 I was initially very nervous about it because I had a hard time wrapping my mind around the idea of a guitar ‘competition, but after the first couple of minutes in the warm-up room backstage with the other competitors, I realized what a great opportunity it was to meet all these fantastic musicians from around the world.
 I made so many new friends within those couple of days, and I left feeling inspired to apply all the new things that I learned.

-“I’m starting a Master’s program in Jazz Studies at William Paterson University this fall, with the hopes of learning as much as I can about this music, and being able to find my own creative voice within the genre.
+“I’m starting a Master’s program in Jazz Studies at William Paterson University this fall, with the hopes of learning as much as I can and finding my own creative voice within the genre.

 * * *